UoB-COMSM0166/2025-group-30/README.md

 # 8. Sustainability, Ethics and Accessibility

-Sustainability Awareness Framework(SuSAF) is a question-based framework for assessing the potential sustainability impacts of a software to encourage sustainability-conducive requirement making.
-We analysed the impacts of our game from three of the five sustainabiliity dimensions：
+In the development of Haystacking, we applied the Sustainability Awareness Framework (SuSAF) to align with the principles outlined in the Karlskrona Manifesto [[5]](#12-references).
+SuSAF is a question-based framework designed to assess the potential sustainability impacts of software, promoting the creation of sustainability-conscious requirements.
+We evaluated the impacts of our game across three of the five sustainability dimensions:

 ### 1. Individual Sustainability
 <p align="center">
-    <i>Table 6: Individual Sustainability Impact</i>
+    <i>Table 7: Individual Sustainability Impact</i>
 </p>

 <table>